 Lecture: Turning Heuristics into Design Actions

-While the complete set of our heuristics represents the best scenario that a gameful applications can be developed in, we must consider design scenarios where some heuristics might not apply or are more difficult to transition into design imperatives.
-A system might be able to accomplish its goals without implementing all the heuristics, in the same way that a game does not need to include all existing game mechanics to be enjoyable.
+While the complete set of our heuristics represents the best scenario that a gameful application can be developed in, we must consider design scenarios where some heuristics might not apply or are more difficult to transition into design imperatives.
+A system might be able to accomplish its goals without implementing all the heuristics, in the same way, that a game does not need to include all existing game mechanics to be enjoyable.
 We are planning to present some edge cases and some clear mapping of heuristics into gameful designs.

 |Tuesday, 9th May 2017|